Starting at the End: Using Backward Course Design to Organize Your Teaching

 2. Write Your Assessments

 The learning outcomes determine where you want your students to go, and assessments tell you whether or not they got there.
 If your learning outcomes are measurable, then it's easy to write assessments that match the outcomes.
 Higher-order and lower-order learning goals and assessments should match.
-As Merkel says, “you don’t want to teach at a high level but ask questions at a low level, or teach at a low level and then ask questions at a higher level.”
+As Merkel said, “you don’t want to teach at a high level but ask questions at a low level, or teach at a low level and then ask questions at a higher level.”
 For example, a learning outcome of "Students should be able to label the cell structure of gram-negative and gram-positive cells" (a lower-order learning goal) should not be assessed with "Predict how doing the Gram stain incorrectly (e.g. forgetting ethanol) would affect the results for gram-negative and gram-positive bacteria" (a higher-order learning goal).
 ASM offers Sample Questions in Microbiology, aligned to the Curriculum Guidelines, which you might find useful when developing your assessments.

 3. Decide How You’ll Deliver the Content